artsy/artsy-xapp-middleware/README.md

 # Artsy Xapp Middleware

-Node middleware that fetches an xapp token from Artsy and stores it in [sharify](https://github.com/artsy/sharify) data, and expires it.
+Node middleware that fetches an xapp token from Artsy, stores it in res.locals, and expires it.

 Use like so...